List of songs recorded by Britney Spears

 Spears's third compilation album, The Singles Collection (2009), includes her third US number-one single "3".
 In 2011, Spears released the single "Hold It Against Me", making her the second artist in the Billboard Hot 100 chart's 52-year history to debut at number one with two or more songs, after Mariah Carey.
 The track was included on her seventh studio album Femme Fatale (2011), which debuted at number one on the US Billboard 200.
 Spears's eighth studio album, Britney Jean, was released in 2013; it made little commercial impact and received mixed reviews from critics but spawned the hit single "Work Bitch", which was certified platinum in the United States.
 Glory, the ninth studio album from Spears, was released in August 2016 to critical praise and chart success but failed to reach the success of her other albums.

-Spears has sold over 100 million records worldwide and more than 28.6 million digital singles in the US alone, making her one of the best-selling music artists of all time.
+Spears has sold over 150 million records worldwide and more than 36.9 million digital singles in the US alone, making her one of the best-selling music artists of all time.
 Billboard ranked her as the eighth-overall Artist of the Decade; it also recognized her as the best-selling female album artist of the first decade of the 21st century and the fifth overall.
-The RIAA also recognized Spears as the eighth top-selling female artist in the US, with 34.5 million certified albums.
+The RIAA also recognized Spears as the ninth top-selling female artist in the US, with 38.5 million certified albums.
 Spears is among the few artists in history to have had a number-one single and a number-one album in each of the three decades of their career (1990s, 2000s, and 2010s).